 When you think of personal protective equipment, or PPE, you often picture the standard equipment: glasses, hard hats, earplugs, and vests.
 These items and devices are extremely useful and necessary, but what qualifies as PPE goes far beyond the traditional tools.

-John O’Grady, senior risk manager at Builders Mutual, joins us on this multi-article series to share his thoughts on nontraditional PPE.
+John O’Grady, risk management expert, joins us in this article to share his thoughts on nontraditional PPE.

 What is protective equipment?

 A definition for PPE that challenges us to think outside the box can be found in The Construction Safety and Health Resource Guide, Fourth Edition:

 “Personal Protective Equipment – Any devices or clothing worn by the worker to protect against hazards in the workplace.
 They are the last line of defense from a hazard when engineering, administrative and work practice controls cannot eliminate or reduce the exposure to the hazards.”

 Any device workers entrust their lives on, in the short or long term, can and should be considered personal protection.
 This can be more encompassing than hard hats or safety glasses when approached with a non-traditional attitude.
 Several less-recognized items can be classified under this definition.
 Equipment spanning from guards on machinery, to ladders, and more can be considered PPE along with the standard wearable protection.

 Other nontraditional protective equipment includes but is not limited to:

 - Guardrails and handrails

 - Mobile technology